istempmail/wp-istempmail/readme.txt

 == Changelog ==
 = 1.7.2 =
-Improve support for forms and advanced forms Kadence Blocks
+Improve support for forms and advanced forms built with Kadence Blocks

 = 1.7.1 =
 Add support for advanced forms built with Kadence Blocks